September 28, 2015

 6. My firm is located in a non-U.S. jurisdiction in which PCAOB inspections are currently prevented because of the position taken by local authorities.
 Should my firm provide any additional information because of this circumstance?

 In light of current obstacles to inspections, the staff intends to recommend that the Board obtain certain additional information from applicants in the relevant jurisdictions, which are listed below.
 In order to avoid the Board seeking such information through a formal request for additional information, which could delay Board action on the application until 45 days after all requested additional information is submitted, applicants located in these jurisdictions may provide the information when they initially submit their application on Form 1.
 The information may be provided in Exhibit 4.1 (in addition to the required description of the firm's quality control policies) in the form of a separate file listing:

-(a) all issuers with respect to which, during the year of or the year preceding submission of the firm's registration application, the firm or any of its personnel or predecessors performed any work used by any registered public accounting firm in its audit of the issuer's financial statements, including the business address of each such issuer, the identity of the registered public accounting firm, and the date of the registered public accounting firm's audit report;
+(a) all issuers, brokers or dealers with respect to which, during the year of or the year preceding submission of the firm's registration application, the firm or any of its personnel or predecessors performed any work used by any registered public accounting firm in its audit of the issuer's, broker's or dealer's financial statements, including the business address of each such issuer, broker or dealer, the identity of the registered public accounting firm, and the date of the registered public accounting firm's audit report;

-(b) all issuers with respect to which the firm currently anticipates performing any future work to be used by another registered public accounting firm in an audit of the issuer's financial statements, including the business address of each such issuer and the identity of the other registered public accounting firm; and
+(b) all issuers, brokers or dealers with respect to which the firm currently anticipates performing any future work to be used by another registered public accounting firm in an audit of the issuer's, broker's or dealer's financial statements, including the business address of each such issuer, broker or dealer and the identity of the other registered public accounting firm; and